dmitry-zimin/wc_ws_api/README.md

    { "input_source": { "text": "Hi!
 My name is (what?), my name is (who?), my name is Slim Shady" } }

-   I've decided that endpoint will not wait until the data will be processed, so we will validate input_source and then send a status, 400 if json body not valid, 422 if input_source not valid, 200 if yes.
+   Endpoint will not wait until the data will be processed Error statuses:
+   400 if json body not valid, 422 if input_source not valid, 200 if yes.

    Text will be processed in worker which is implemented using Sidekiq

    The only unclear thing is about file_path, it could be through FormData,